Mikala-Troupe/IAM-Portfolio/Week-02-RBAC-and-Conditional-Access/README.md

 **What it does:** IT admins can only sign in from company-managed computers that meet security standards.

 **Why admins need extra protection:**
-Admins have "keys to the kingdom" - they can access everything, change anything, view all data.
+Admins have "keys to the kingdom", they can access everything, change anything, view all data.
 If an admin account gets compromised, the attacker gets full control of the entire company.

 **What "secure device" means:**
 - ✅ Company-owned laptop (enrolled in management system)